Menu

 Inspect the attic for adequate insulation and ventilation.
 The attic can become the biggest trap of heat and moisture in the home during the most extreme parts of the year, As long as there is a thick and intact blanket of insulation on the attic floor and any exposed ductwork, you’re good.

-Talking to the Seller
+Talking To The Seller

 After going through the home and taking note of any concerns you have regarding the HVAC system, there are a few things you may want to consider before agreeing to purchase the home: